jaytimm/american-political-data-and-r/README.md

             nominee](#when-each-state-last-voted-for-a-democratic-presidential-nominee)
         -   [Presidential elections and vote shares by state](#presidential-elections-and-vote-shares-by-state)
-        -   [Presidential elections and the loss of competitive counties](#presidential-elections-and-the-loss-of-competitive-counties)
+        -   [Presidential elections and the disappearance of competitive counties](#presidential-elections-and-the-disappearance-of-competitive-counties)
     -   [Historical composition of the Senate](#historical-composition-of-the-senate)
         -   [Split Senate delegations and shifting